Ondarreta beach is located to the east of La Concha beach at the foot of Monte Igueldo.

 As you carry on to the end of the promenade, you’ll reach the steps that lead up towards Miramar Palace.
 A stunning building that was commissioned by the Spanish Royal Family and built in 1893.

-The gardens of the palace circle the building giving you different views to admire it’s unique English style.
+The gardens of the palace circle the building giving you different views to admire its unique English style.
 It’s a historic location in San Sebastian and the gardens can be enjoyed by the public.
 They offer spectacular views of Santa Clara Island and La Concha Bay.
 It’s easy to see why the Royal picked this location!

 Ondarreta Beach amenities